rust-lang/cargo/src/doc/src/reference/unstable.md

 ### Manual garbage collection with `cargo clean`

-Manual deletion can be done with the `cargo clean` command.
+Manual deletion can be done with the `cargo clean gc` command.
 Deletion of cache contents can be performed by passing one of the cache options:

-- `--gc` --- Performs the same garbage collection that is performed by the once-a-day automatic deletion.
 - `--max-src-age=DURATION` --- Deletes source cache files that have not been used since the given age.
 - `--max-crate-age=DURATION` --- Deletes crate cache files that have not been used since the given age.
 - `--max-index-age=DURATION` --- Deletes registry indexes that have not been used since then given age (including their `.crate` and `src` files).